wwWallet/wallet-android-wrapper/README.md

 Running
 -------

-You can install the Android app by either [Building](#Building) it, or by exploring this repositories releases.
-You'd need a yubikey security key to log into the wallet.
+You can install the Android app by either [Building](#Building) it, or by exploring this repositories [release apk](webview/release/webview-release.apk).

 Building
 --------